 Collect Data, Influence Votes: 'If Then' Traces The Genesis Of Data-Driven Politics

-Decades before Google or Facebook existed, a Madison Avenue advertising man started a company called Simulmatics based on a then revolutionary method of using computers to forecast how people would behave.
+Decades before Google or Facebook existed, a Madison Avenue advertising man started a company called Simulmatics based on a then-revolutionary method of using computers to forecast how people would behave.

-Formed in 1959, Simulmatics charged clients a hefty fee to access its "people machine" — a computer program that drew on polling information and behavioral science in order to mathematically predict the impact of an advertising pitch or political message.
+Formed in 1959, Simulmatics charged clients a hefty fee to access its "people machine" — a computer program that drew on polling information and behavioral science to predict mathematically the impact of an advertising pitch or political message.

 The New Yorker's Jill Lepore writes about Simulmatics in her new book, If Then: How the Simulmatics Corporation Invented the Future.
-She describes company founder Ed Greenfield as a "small time operator" with an interest in liberal causes.
+She describes company founder Ed Greenfield as a "small-time operator" with an interest in liberal causes.

 "He was a very devoted liberal ... and got into political consulting, which is what a lot of advertising agencies had done, mostly for Republicans," Lepore says.
 "But Greenfield wanted to bring political consulting to Democrats."

 Simulmatics began working for the Democratic National Committee ahead of the 1960 election.
-Based on data prediction models, company analysts advised John F. Kennedy, then a longshot candidate, to take a stronger position on civil rights.
+Based on data prediction models, company analysts advised John F. Kennedy, then a long-shot candidate, to take a stronger position on civil rights.

 "In the fall of 1960, everything that Simulmatics recommended Kennedy do Kennedy did," Lepore says.
 "And so when he won, Simulmatics took credit."